CodyMarkix/PyZ-extension-repo/README.md

 ### Adding repositories

+The way to add repositores on an end-user's computer is to

 ### Updating

 The way PlugM updating works is when you update it for the first time, it downloads the MANIFEST.json from this repository

 <img src=".readmeassets/update.png" width="600">

 and writes it to its own MANIFEST.json, stored on the end-user's computer.
+This, however, overwrites the whole JSON.